 There is nothing better than wandering through an island museum filled with quirky items and fascinating facts, so we’ve picked out eight for you to bookmark for your future visits to the Islands.

-Alderney also has a museum located in the Old School House on the High Street and is run by the Alderney Society.
+Alderney has a museum located in the Old School House on the High Street and is run by the Alderney Society.
 It houses many fascinating displays including an Elizabethan shipwreck, one of the most important marine archaeological finds in the British Isles, as well as a whole host of other items from the island’s history from the Stone Age all the way through to the modern day.

-Museum This museum covers Guernsey's military history, including World War One and the German Occupation of the island from 1940 to 1945 during World War Two, as well as the island's own militia.
+This museum covers Guernsey's military history, including World War One and the German Occupation of the island from 1940 to 1945 during World War Two, as well as the island's own militia.
 Set in a complex of air-conditioned tunnels that were built by German forces as a fuel storage facility for their U-Boats, the museum is near La Vallette bathing pools and features various military and occupation memorabilia.
 For those interested in the German occupation of Guernsey, La Vallette Underground Military Museum offers a wide variety of exhibitions, displays and information on this time.
 The museum also houses various displays and militia collections from World War One.
-Find out more here.

 One of the most popular attractions on the island, Victor Hugo’s island home is something to marvel at, even just for the stunning views alone.
 For fourteen years, Hauteville House was home to famous French writer Victor Hugo during his time in exile from France.
 Hugo spent his time here writing his masterpieces, including Les Miserables, as well as decorating the house with meticulous detail.
 Every room is filled with touches of his personality and shows a fascinating insight into his creative mind.